 provide reemployment services to affected workers, including organizing job fairs, workshops, and classes; and

-enter appropriate data into TWIST system and WIT.
+enter appropriate data into WorkInTexas.com.

-Note: Although a Board may be designated as an administrative entity, it is prohibited from directly providing workforce training and services unless a waiver is obtained, in accordance with WD Letter 51-97, issued September 19, 1997, and titled “Technical Assistance on Local Workforce Board Governance Structure.”
+Note: Although a Board may be designated as an administrative entity, it is prohibited from directly providing workforce training and services unless a waiver is obtained, in accordance with Texas Government Code §2308.264.

 On-Site Meeting